This Post has 20 Quick And Easy Elf On The Shelf ideas great for last minute or a lazy night.

 Stuck Outside

-Create a scene by tapping the elf on the outside of a window (on a clear day).
+Create a scene by tapping the elf outside a window (on a clear day).
 Fashion string in the shape of a harness and leave him to be found.

 Graffiti Elf On The Shelf

 Stage next to “graffiti” using whiteboard markers and a picture or artwork.
-Have fun and scribble or draw all over someone’s face.
+Have fun scribbling or drawing all over someone’s face.

 Elf on the shelf Missed the Toilet